amaruy/DeepRL/README.md

-## **TODO**
-1. fix MCC baseline
-2. fix cartpole2mcc
-3. run acrobot2cartpole until convergence
-4. test progressive with multiple adapter architectures acromcc2cartpole
-5. create and run cartpole+acrobot2mcc notebook
-6. extract tensorboard results for all experiments
-7. report
-8. cleanup code

 # Deep Reinforcement Learning for Classic Control Problems

-Welcome to our project repository, where we explore the fascinating world of Deep Reinforcement Learning (DRL) applied to a set of classic control problems.
-Our journey takes us through the realms of CartPole, Acrobot, and MountainCarContinuous environments, demonstrating the power and versatility of DRL strategies in navigating these challenges.
+Exploration of Deep Reinforcement Learning (DRL) applied to a set of classic control problems.
+Playing with CartPole, Acrobot, and MountainCarContinuous environments, We demonstrate the power and versatility of DRL strategies in navigating these challenges.

 ## Project Overview